 Part I: Special Techniques

 I am not going to fully explain and evaluate each length of life technique due to the labor involved.
 I’m just going to look briefly at the indications according to a number of length of life techniques.
 I’ll also discuss some general timing techniques that relate to the timing of death.
-Those interested in an overview of the length of life techniques of the Hellenistic era, can find such in a previous article on the topic.
+Those interested in a (very brief) overview of the length of life techniques of the Hellenistic era, can find such in a previous article on the topic.

 The Hellenistic techniques for length of life are not foolproof.
 They have their issues.
 A thorough reading of this article and my other articles on the traditional astrology of death can serve as a good primer on the topic.
 However, it won’t give you the power to predict the length of life for other people using these techniques.
 Therefore, upon learning about these techniques, do everyone a favor and don’t predict death for people.
 Doing so is usually unethical and you will usually be wrong.
 My analysis is in service of evaluation of such techniques.

 Roman astrologer Marcus Manilius provided a very brief set of rules for assigning years to each zodiacal sign and house for the length of life.
 However, he never fully explained how to use them.
 He did say that the Moon’s placement in the houses indicated the years, but didn’t explain what to do with the years of the signs.

 This exposition starts at line 560 in Book III of Astronomica.
 Unfortunately, Manilius tells us that the full exposition will follow in a later section, and it never does.
 He begins his exposition about the years of the houses by noting that if the Moon is in the 1st house she grants 78 years.
 Therefore, my best guess is that the house of the Moon provides the indication.
 Perhaps the years of the sign (which are all small amounts) are added to that indicated by the house.

 Kirkorian by the Manilius Technique